WassimBeltaief/Loupe/README.md

 }
 ```

-The compiler plugin only touches **debug builds** — release artifacts are untouched.
+The compiler plugin only touches **debug builds**, release artifacts are untouched.
 The overlay needs the `SYSTEM_ALERT_WINDOW` permission; Logcat prints the exact `adb` command if it is missing.

-Heatmap borders are the only opt-in part — wrap your content once:
+Heatmap borders are the only opt-in part, wrap your content once:

 ```kotlin
 LoupeHeatmapHost { App() }